Planning, Design, and Construction Team

 Contact: firstname.lastname@example.org |

 Isaac Blair has worked at Georgetown since the 1970s and has watched the campus transform, witnessing the construction of Village A, Alumni Square, the Leavey Center, the ICC, the Hariri Building, Regents Hall, and the Research Building at the Medical Center over the years.
 He has personally overseen many projects at Georgetown, including the original construction of the Village C residence hall, as well as renovations of Healy Hall, Copley Hall, and Lauinger Library.

 Contact: email@example.com | (202) 687-7456

 Carrie Donelan-Fisher moved to the Washington, DC area in the Fall of 2017.
-She formerly worked as an administrative Specialist in the Information Technology Services Department at Syracuse University.
-In her role at Georgetown University as Administrative Assistant in Project Administration, Carrie performs regular day to day administrative duties as well as assisting staff with special tasks to support numerous ongoing projects on campus.
+She formerly worked as an Administrative Specialist in the Information Technology Services Department at Syracuse University.
+In her role at Georgetown University as Administrative Assistant in Planning, Design, and Construction, Carrie performs regular day to day administrative duties as well as assisting staff with special tasks to support numerous ongoing projects on campus.
 She also assists with small signage projects throughout campus.

 Contact: firstname.lastname@example.org | (202) 687-7457

-Joanna Groberg manages Georgetown University's vast collection of architectural and engineering drawings, some of which date back to the late 1800s.
+Joanna Groberg manages Georgetown University’s vast collection of architectural and engineering drawings, some of which date back to the late 1800s.
 She enjoys assisting university staff and consultants with their information requests.
-In 1986 she graduated from Georgetown University, and in 1993 she received a master's degree in archives and records management from the University of Maryland.
-Joanna has worked at Georgetown as the archivist for Project Administration since 1995.
+In 1986 she graduated from Georgetown University, and in 1993 she received a master’s degree in archives and records management from the University of Maryland.
+Joanna has worked at Georgetown as the archivist for Planning, Design, and Construction since 1995.